Audition information for:

-To audition for participation in the Performance Program, interested musicians may sign-up in person in the 8th floor lobby of the Logan Center for the Arts, or via phone at 773.795.0500, beginning Monday, September 19 at 11:00 am.
-Audition sign-ups continue through Monday, September 26.
+To audition for participation in the Performance Program, interested musicians may sign-up in person in the 8th floor lobby of the Logan Center for the Arts beginning Monday, September 18 at 11:00 a.m.
+Audition sign-ups continue through Monday, September 25.

-Sign-up table staffed the following days and times:
+The sign-up table will be staffed the following days and times:

 Where Do Auditions Happen?